MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/03-language.md

 1. In the Text Analyzer app, select the **Summarize text** tile.
 1. Upload **document-1.txt** from the folder where you extracted the downloaded text files.
-1. Run the analysis and observe the resulting key phrases.
+1. Run the analysis and observe the resulting summarization.
 1. Repeat the analysis for **document-2.txt** and **document-3.txt**.

     You can experiment further by uploading your own text files or by typing text into the Text Analyzer interface.